TV Parental Guidelines: TV-G

 Most parents will find this program suitable for all ages.

 Programs are generally suitable for all audiences, though they may not necessarily contain content of interest to children.
 The FCC states that "this rating does not signify a program designed specifically for children, [and] most parents may let younger children watch this program unattended".
 The thematic elements portrayed in programs with this rating contain little or no violence, mild language, and little or no sexual dialogue or situations.

 TV-PG

 This program contains material that parents may find unsuitable for younger children.

 Programs may contain some material that parents or guardians may find inappropriate for younger children.
 Programs assigned a TV-PG rating may include infrequent coarse language, some sexual content, some suggestive dialogue, or moderate violence.

 TV-14

-This program contains material that most parents would find unsuitable for children under 14 years of age.
+This program contains material that many parents would find unsuitable for children under 14 years of age.

 Programs contain material that parents or adult guardians may find unsuitable for children under the age of 14.
 The FCC warns that "parents are cautioned to exercise some care in monitoring this program and are cautioned against letting children under the age of 14 watch unattended".
 Programs with this rating contain intensely suggestive dialogue, strong coarse language, intense sexual situations or intense violence.